Alternate Activity 1: The Charge of the Chalice

 Preparation for Activity

-- With your co-facilitator, preview Leader Resource 1, Video Clip - Davies Memorial Church, Camp Springs, Maryland or the DVD "Breakthrough Congregations 2007," which includes the 14 minute, 33 second segment (the DVD will be available from your congregation or district library or from the UUA bookstore).
+- With your co-facilitator, preview Leader Resource 1, Video Clip - Davies Memorial Church, Camp Springs, Maryland or the DVD "Breakthrough Congregations 2007," which includes the 14 minute, 33 second segment (the DVD will be available from your congregation or district library).
 Ask each other: Does the video challenge any of your assumptions about Unitarian Universalism?
 How?

 - Prepare the computer, projector, and Internet connection or DVD so you can show participants the clip.